Just as the fervid glow of the sun is beginning to transform the green

 (Parsons, 1914 )

 First published in 1895, Parsons 399 may have been the first book on California wildflowers written for the general public.
 Today there are a multitude of such books.They have become more terse, packed with information on distribution and ecology and systematics.
 But the plants haven’t changed.
-Parsons and Buck often let the plants speak for themselves; their language is a bit old-fashioned now, their prose more leisurely, but the imagery is poetic, and no less accurate.
+Parsons often lets the plants speak for themselves; the language is a bit old-fashioned now, the prose more leisurely, but the imagery is no less accurate.

 These are the blossoms of the famous yerba mansa of the Spanish-Californians.